KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 - Add README/HTML artifact comparisons to the diff output.
 - Define thresholds that downgrade certain differences to warnings instead of hard failures.
 - Consider partial rule subsets to speed up ad-hoc debugging runs.
+- Explore storing golden artifacts now that the Python fallback has been retired.

 ## Housekeeping